 He tweeted this next one last week, the day after he got the homelessness tax cancelled:

 So what gives?
 Why do corporations insist that we’re “anti-business” to tax them more or demand they pay their workers a higher minimum wage, and then proceed to give away hundreds of millions of dollars to provide the exact services for the exact populations that their taxes and wage hikes were designed to address?
-Why do so many wealthy people fund both hospital wings and lobbying to free themselves from the requirement to help others afford the visit?
+Why do some wealthy people fund both hospital wings and lobbyists to free themselves from the requirement to help others afford the visit?

 As progressives, we say that the root problem is greed.
 I think that’s an incomplete answer, and a little bit lazy.
 Donating millions of your own dollars to charity and public projects is, let’s face it—by-definition not greedy.

 Consider instead this quote by Nietzsche:

 When the democracy vanishes, and with it any kind of social contract, there is no use to feed the “useless/excluded” anymore.
 Therefore, the excluded disappear and the upper classes depend less than ever on the society.
 Already today, the members of the upper classes of the world are more close to each other than they are to the excluded of their own country.